mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Club**

-The STATS listed can be used for a range of objects, including an axe handle, baseball bat, crowbar, tire iron, wrench, or even a two-by-four with a couple nails in it.
+The STATIS listed can be used for a range of objects, including an axe handle, baseball bat, crowbar, tire iron, wrench, or even a two-by-four with a couple nails in it.
 The price listed is for a professionally made, old-style police baton, but it would be relatively easy to find one for free in a pinch.

 **Extendable baton**